thanos-io/thanos/docs/components/compact.md

                                 relabel-config syntax.
 See format details:
                                 https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config
-      --web.external-prefix=""  Static prefix for all HTML links and redirect URLs in the bucket web UI interface.
+      --web.external-prefix=""  Static prefix for all HTML links and redirect URLs in the web UI interface.
 Actual endpoints are still served on / or the web.route-prefix.
-This allows thanos bucket web
-                                UI to be served behind a reverse proxy that strips a URL sub-path.
+                                This allows thanos web UI to be served behind a reverse proxy that strips a URL sub-path.
       --web.prefix-header=""    Name of HTTP request header used for dynamic prefixing of UI links and redirects.
 This option is ignored if web.external-prefix argument is